apache/kylin/website/_docs/howto/howto_use_cli.md

 ## CubeMetaExtractor.java

-### 作用
+### Function
-CubeMetaExtractor.java 用于提取与 Cube 相关的信息以达到调试/分发的目的。
+CubeMetaExtractor.java is to extract Cube related info for debugging / distributing purpose.

-### 如何使用
+### How to use
-类名后至少写两个参数。
+At least two parameters should be followed.
 {% highlight Groff markup %}
 ./bin/kylin.sh org.apache.kylin.tool.CubeMetaExtractor -<conf_name> <conf_value> -destDir <your_dest_dir>
 {% endhighlight %}
-例如：
+For example:
 {% highlight Groff markup %}
-./bin/kylin.sh org.apache.kylin.tool.CubeMetaExtractor -cube querycube -destDir /root/newconfigdir1
+./bin/kylin.sh org.apache.kylin.tool.CubeMetaExtractor -cube kylin_sales_cube -destDir /tmp/kylin_sales_cube
 {% endhighlight %}
-结果：
+Result:
-命令执行成功后，您想要抽取的 Cube / project / hybrid 将会存在于您指定的 destDir 目录中。
+After the command is executed, the cube, project or hybrid you want to extract will be dumped in the specified path.

-下面会列出所有支持的参数：
+All supported parameters are listed below:

 | Parameter                                             | Description                                                                                         |
 | ----------------------------------------------------- | :-------------------------------------------------------------------------------------------------- |